 Latest Emissions Models - Section 93.111 requires that the latest emission estimation models specified for use in SIPs must be used for the conformity analysis.
 EPA has approved EMFAC2017 for conformity use on August 15, 2019 and the final rule started the two-year grace period to transition to the new emissions model for use in conformity demonstrations.
 Therefore, EMFAC2014 continued to be used in this conformity analysis as documented in Chapter 3.
 EPA issued a federal register notice on December 14, 2015 formally approving EMFAC2014 for use in conformity determinations.
 On November 20, 2019, California Air Resources Board (CARB) released "EMFAC Off-Model Adjustment Factors to Account for the SAFE Vehicles Rule Part One" for use in regional conformity analyses.
 On March 12, 2020, EPA concurred on the use of CARB's EMFAC off-model adjustment factors in conformity demonstrations.
 On April 30, EPA and NHTSA published SAFE Vehicles Rule for Model Years 2021-2026 Passenger Cars and Light Trucks (Final SAFE Rule) rolling back federal fuel economy standards.
 On June 26, 2020 CARB issued a public notice stating that EMFAC adjustments released in November continue to be suitable for conformity purposes.
-The conformity analysis for the 2021 FTIP incorporates these adjustments.
+The 2021 Conformity Analysis for the 2021 FTIP Amendment No. 5 and the 2018 RTP Amendment No. 2 incorporates these adjustments.